Change isn't Always Negative we can help there is a positive future ahead

 Learn About Your Rights with a Free Consultation

 The Sampair Group represents clients throughout Arizona, in the Chandler, Glendale, and Scottsdale areas.
-If you are facing or seeking a divorce, contact us to schedule a free consultation.
+If you are facing or seeking a divorce, contact us to schedule a consultation.
 Give us a call or fill out our contact form to learn more.